bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bing.md

 * He was a kind man and respected people for their own merits rather than measuring them on a single scale.
 * He suffered from cancer and heart troubles during his last years; but he never complained about his health problems nor did he allow discomfort to dampen his enthusiasm and good spirits.
 * He was an exemplary person.
-* His friends, his family, and his students have been enriched beyond bound by his character, his wisdom, and his unfailing good cheer and continue to be enriched by his memory.

 Born 20 October 1914, Oakwood, Texas, USA.
 Died 28 April 1986, Austin, Texas, USA.